CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Sonde_Analysis.md

     estuary to out past the mouth of Portland Harbor.

-We make use of a small (still draft) graphics package we produced, `tdggraph`, that encapsulates some fo the logic needed to generate time by depth graphics succinctly.
+We make use of a small (still draft) graphics package we produced, `tdggraph`, that encapsulates some for the logic needed to generate time by depth graphics succinctly.

 \#Load libraries